-Inside the theatre, there are lots of seats.
-All the seats are facing towards the stage.
+Inside the theatre, there are usually lots of seats facing towards the stage.
+Occasionally there will be seats at tables or standing room instead.

 Everyone who is sitting watching the stage is called the audience.
 Everyone in the audience has their own seat.